Gerald Carr (astronaut): Military service

-Carr began his military service with the U.S. Navy, and in 1950 he was appointed a midshipman with the Naval Reserve Officers Training Corps (NROTC) detachment at the University of Southern California.
-Upon graduation in 1954, he received his commission in the U.S. Marine Corps and subsequently reported to The Basic School at Marine Corps Base Quantico, Virginia.
+Carr began his military service with the United States Navy, and in 1950 he was appointed a midshipman with the Naval Reserve Officers Training Corps (NROTC) detachment at the University of Southern California.
+Upon graduation in 1954, he received his commission as a second lieutenant in the Marine Corps and subsequently reported to The Basic School at Marine Corps Base Quantico, Virginia.
 He received flight training at Naval Air Station Pensacola, Florida, and Naval Air Station Kingsville, Texas, and was then assigned to VMF(AW)-114 where he gained experience in the F9F Cougar and the F-6A Skyray.

 After postgraduate training, he served with VMFA-122, from 1962 to 1965, piloting the F-8 Crusader in the United States and the Far East.
 Other aircraft he has flown include the F-4, T-1A, T-28, T-33, T-38, H-13, and ground effect machines.
 He logged more than 8,000 flying hours, 5,365 hours of which were jet time.

 NASA career

-Carr was one of the 19 astronauts selected by NASA in April 1966.
-When informed by NASA of his selection for astronaut training, he was assigned to the test directors section of Marine Air Control Squadron 3, a unit responsible for the testing and evaluation of the Marine Tactical Data System.
-He served as a member of the astronaut support crews and as CAPCOM for the Apollo 8 and Apollo 12 missions, and was involved in the development and testing of the Lunar Roving Vehicle.
+In April 1966, Carr was one of the nineteen new astronauts selected by NASA.
+Upon his selection being announced, he was assigned to the test directors section of Marine Air Control Squadron 3, which tested and evaluated the Marine Tactical Data System.

+Carr served as a member of the astronaut support crews and as Capsule Communicator (CAPCOM) for the Apollo 8 and Apollo 12 missions.
+He was involved in the development and testing of the Lunar Roving Vehicle.
 He was in the likely crew rotation position to fly as lunar module pilot for Apollo 19 and walk on the Moon before this mission was canceled in 1970.